nf-core/crisprseq/docs/usage.md

 ## Introduction

-The **nf-core/crisprseq** pipeline allows the analysis of CRISPR edited next generation sequencing (NGS) data and CRISPR pooled DNA.
-It evaluates the quality of gene editing experiments using targeted NGS data.
+The **nf-core/crisprseq** pipeline allows the analysis of CRISPR edited DNA.
+It evaluates the quality of gene editing experiments using targeted next generation sequencing (NGS) data (`targeted`) as well as important genes from knock-out or activation CRISPR-Cas9 screens using CRISPR pooled DNA (`screening`).

+## Type of analysis

+The `--analysis` parameter specifies whether the user intends to perform editing or screening in the crisprseq pipeline.

 ## Samplesheet input